Adesuaayo/Web-Scraped-Highest-Grossing-Films-/README.md

 ## Data Cleaning

-The data was imported into excel and cleaned
+The data was imported into excel and cleaned [Excel file](https://github.com/Adesuaayo/Web-Scraped-Highest-Grossing-Films-/blob/main/highest_gross_films_by_year.xlsx)

 ## Analysis and Visualization

-The data was analyzed using excel and the visualization was carried on Tableau
+The data was analyzed using excel and the visualization was carried on [Tableau](https://public.tableau.com/views/Highest_GrossFilmsbyyear/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)